When Your Pain Is Finally Defined.

 Proven Relief of Vertebrogenic Pain

-rate of serious device or procedure-related complications reported.
+rate of serious device or procedure-related complications reported in clinical trials.6

 Take the Next Step